gabysurianosj/Sinatra-Travel-List/README.md

 ## Installation

 1. Clone this repo
+2. Change directory into local repo by: `cd Sinatra-Travel-List`
 2. In your terminal, run: `bundle install`
 3. In your terminal, run:
 `rake db:migrate`